chrisburnell/chrisburnell.com/src/pages/projects/bowhead.md

 }
 ```

 What about multiple values in a function?
-Just make sure you're using the *raw* values from the `v()` function:
+Make sure you're using the *raw* values from the `v()` function:

 ```scss
 .thing {